mozaik-association/mozaik/docs/Event_module.md

 ## Management of tickets

+!!!abstract ""The goald of this fonctionality"

     The fonctionnality allows to create differents types of tickets for an event.
-Tickets can have differents prices and different maximum number of entries.
+Tickets can have differents prices, different maximum number of entries and different start and end dates of the sale.

 <figure markdown>